jsenv/core/docs/assets_and_workers.md

 > **Note**
 > Code is transformed if browser do not support import assertion

-You can also use a dynamic import
+You can also use a dynamic import:

 ```js
 const jsonModule = await import("./data.json", {